jimmitchell/jimmitchell.github.io/content/posts/2025/01/07/applescript-to-generate-strong-passwords.md

 date: 2025-01-07T09:24:47-08:00
 tags: ["Code","AppleScript"]
 type: post
-summary: "You're not using the same password over and over, right?
-If you're a Mac user and need an easy way to generate unique strong passwords, give this AppleScript a try."
+summary: "If you're a Mac user and need an easy way to generate unique strong passwords, give this AppleScript a try.
+You're not using the same password over and over, right?"
 description: "If you're a Mac user and need to generate unique strong passwords, give this AppleScript a try."
 ---

 I'd totally forgotten about this resource until I needed to create a strong password this morning.

 If you're a Mac user and need to generate unique strong passwords, give this AppleScript a try.

-You're not using the same password over and over, right?
-RIGHT!?!

 It works especially well with [FastScripts](https://redsweater.com/fastscripts/) by [Daniel Jaklut](https://micro.blog/danielpunkass).